Yemen: Modern era

 Imam Yahya hamid ed-Din al-Mutawakkil was ruling the northern highlands independently from 1911, from which he began a conquest of the Yemen lands.
 In 1925 Yahya captured al-Hudaydah from the Idrisids.
 In 1927, Yahya's forces were about 50 km away from Aden, Taiz, and Ibb, and were bombed by the British for five days; the imam had to pull back.
 Small Bedouin forces, mainly from the Madh'hij confederation of Marib, attacked Shabwah but were bombed by the British and had to retreat.

-The Italian Empire was the first to recognize Yahya as the king of Yemen in 1926.
+The Italian Empire was the first to recognise Yahya as the king of Yemen in 1926.
 This created a great deal of anxiety for the British, who interpreted it as recognition of Imam Yahya's claim to sovereignty over Greater Yemen, which included the Aden protectorate and Asir.
 The Idrisis turned to Ibn Saud seeking his protection from Yahya.
 However, in 1932, the Idrisis broke their accord with Ibn Saud and went back to Yahya seeking help against Ibn Saud, who had begun liquidating their authority and expressed his desire to annex those territories into his own Saudi domain.
 Yahya demanded the return of all Idrisi dominion.

 Negotiations between Yahya and Ibn Saud proved fruitless.
 After the 1934 Saudi-Yemeni war, Ibn Saud announced a ceasefire in May 1934.
 Imam Yahya agreed to release Saudi hostages and the surrender of the Idrisis to Saudi custody.
 Imam Yahya ceded the three provinces of Najran, Asir, and Jazan for 20 years. and signed another treaty with the British government in 1934.
-The imam recognized the British sovereignty over Aden protectorate for 40 years.
+The imam recognised the British sovereignty over Aden protectorate for 40 years.
 Out of fear for Hudaydah, Yahya did submit to these demands.